paclema/iot-co2Tracker/3Ddesigns/readme.md

 ## Description

-The case is designed to fit the IoT-PostBox board, SCD30 sensor, GPS module, TFT display, and battery.
+The case is designed to fit the IoT-PostBox board, SCD30 sensor, GPS module, TFT display, and a 1100mAh LiPo battery.
 It provides protection and mounting points for all components, with cutouts for the display, connectors, and ventilation for the CO₂ sensor.

 **Rear Features:**